Skip to content

 > heroku create --stack container -a «your heroku app name»

-3. Ensure your app's source code is all checked in, there are no uncommitted or unadded files, and you have pushed to main.
+5. Ensure your app's source code is all checked in, there are no uncommitted or unadded files, and you have pushed to the main branch of your remote Git repository.

 This will generate a Dockerfile for each process (by default, Dockerfile.web and Dockerfile.release), build images, push those images to Heroku, and ask Heroku to release them.